SpectoLabs/hoverfly/docs/getting-started/getting-started.md

 ### Package management?

-Homebrew formula and .deb packages are on the roadmap.
+Homebrew formula and deb/rpm packages are on the roadmap.

 ## Hoverfly is an HTTP(s) proxy